 10. Student may receive additional requirements from individual head coaches.

-a) Athletic Pre-Participation Physical Evaluation/Physical Statement: No student shall be eligible to represent the school in interscholastic Athletics or try-out unless there is on file a physician's statement for the current academic year (June-June).
+a) Athletic Pre-Participation Physical Evaluation/Physical Statement: No student shall be eligible to represent the school in interscholastic Athletics or try-out unless there is on file a physician's statement for the current academic year.
 It must certify that the pupil has passed an adequate physical examination, and that, in the opinion of the examining physician, he/she is fully able to participate in school athletics.
 It must be stamped by the physician's office.
-No faxes permitted.

 b) Athletic Consent and Release from Liability Certificate